mehulagg/gitlab/doc/architecture/blueprints/database_scaling/size-limits.md

 ## Target: All physical tables on GitLab.com are < 100 GB including indexes

+Note: In PostgreSQL context, a **physical table** is either a regular table or a partition of a partitioned table.

 In order to maintain and improve operational stability and lessen development burden, we target a **table size less than 100 GB for a physical table on GitLab.com** (including its indexes).
 This has numerous benefits:

 1. Improved query performance and more stable query plans